Overview of Banks in Oman

 National Bank of Oman

-Founded in 1972, the National Bank of Oman Bank was the first of the local banks in Oman.
+Founded in 1973, the National Bank of Oman Bank was the first of the local banks in Oman.
 The bank operates through various business segments: Retail Banking, Wholesale Banking, Commercial Banking, and Funding Centre.
-Headquartered in Muscat, it employs around 1,500 individuals.
+Headquartered in Muscat, it employs around 1,500 individuals and operates 60 branches and 169 ATMs.

 Alizz Islamic Bank

 Alizz Islamic Bank was established in 2012 and is headquartered in Ruwi.
 The Islamic bank operates through three segments: Retail Banking, Corporate Banking, and Treasury.
-It manages a network of seven branches.
+It manages a network of 10 branches.

 Oman Arab Bank

-Established in 1983, Ahli Bank is based in Muscat.
+Established in 1997, Ahli Bank is based in Muscat.
 It operates in four segments: Retail Banking; and Corporate Banking, Treasury, and Investments.
-It also provides international banking services.
-It employs 549 staff and oversees a network of 20 branches in the Sultanate of Oman.
+The bank also provides international banking services.
+It employs 762 staff and oversees a network of 31 branches throughout the Sultanate of Oman.

 Beirut Oman Bank